 These two rates then appear as options in your checkout for any customer's order.

-For example, let's suppose you wanted to charge different rates for orders below and over $50.
+For example, suppose that you wanted to charge different rates for orders below and over $50.
 Using priced-based rates, you could set a flat shipping rate of $4 for orders under $50, and a flat shipping rate of $10 for orders over $50.

 Using the example above, a customer with a cart valued at $35 would have only the $4 shipping option appear at checkout.